jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 Subpart 8 of Part 6 of the Criminal Procedure Act 2011 applies as far as applicable with the necessary modifications to a determination of the High Court on an appeal under section 12Q as if the determination had been made under section 300 of that Act.

 ### 12S Appeals to Supreme Court
-(1) Any person affected by a determination of the High Court made under section 12Q, or a determination of the Court of Appeal made under section 12R, may apply, in accordance with the Supreme Court Act 2003, to the Supreme Court for leave to appeal against the determination.
+(1) Any party to a proceeding under section 12Q or 12R in which a determination of the High Court or the Court of Appeal has been made may apply, in accordance with the Supreme Court Act 2003, to the Supreme Court for leave to appeal against the determination.
 (2) Subsection (1) is by way of explanation only.

 ### 13 National superannuation